hphelion/documentation/cli.unix.2.reference.md

 ##servers:console## {#servers:console}
-Get the console output of a server or extract the windows password.
+Get the console output of a server or extract the Windows password.

 ###Syntax
 `hpcloud servers:console <server_name_or_id> [lines]`

 ###Options
 **-p, --private-key-file=PRIVATE_KEY_FILE**
-: Private key pem file used to decrypt windows password.
+: Private key pem file used to decrypt jWindows password.

 **-d, --dump-password**
-: Dump the windows password if the private key is known by the CLI.
+: Dump the Windows password if the private key is known by the CLI.

 **-z, --availability-zone=AVAILABILITY_ZONE**
 : Set the availability zone.